input-output-hk/marlowe/README.md

 - `DepositIncentive.hs` —  contains an example contract for incentivising saving.
 - `Analysis.hs` —  contains functions for analysing all the possible outcomes of running the DSL (`analysis` function).

+## Interactive demo

+A browser-based demo prototype is available that supports graphical editing of smart-contracts (thanks to the Blockly library) and block by block simulation of their execution (translated from the semantics thanks to the Haste compiler).

+The demo is available at: https://input-output-hk.github.io/scdsl/

+The sources are available in the blockly folder.

 ## Analysis

 For analysing all the possible outcomes of a contract we run the function `analysis`.
 The number of possible outcomes can be large so we can filter them using some criteria.
 For example, for executing analysis on the rock-paper-scissors contract we may run: